vik-ma/Price-Performance-Scraper/README.md

 - 4060 Ti 8GB and 16GB are not separated into different categories.

 ### Available CPU Models
-*Only socket AM5, AM4 and LGA 1700 CPUs are available, which means no workstation CPUs are included.*
+*Only socket AM5, AM4, LGA 1851 and LGA 1700 CPUs are available, which means no workstation CPUs are included.*

 The following models **are** included:

+- AMD Ryzen 7 9800X3D
 - AMD Ryzen 9 9950X
 - AMD Ryzen 9 9900X
 - AMD Ryzen 7 9700X